 A. There is hereby created a Union Business Leave Bank which shall be administered by the State with a monthly report of the balance and withdrawals provided to the Union.
-The Bank shall be established by a transfer, upon written authorization from the member, of seven and one-half (7.5) hours of annual leave from each new bargaining unit member.
-As a condition of employment, such bargaining unit members shall donate seven and one-half (7.5) hours of annual leave when the bargaining unit member's balance is at least seven and one-half (7.5) hours or more and such leave shall be transferred to the Bank.
+The Bank shall be established by a transfer, upon written authorization from the member, of seven and one-half (7:30) hours of annual leave from each new bargaining unit member.
+Bargaining unit members shall donate seven and one-half (7:30) hours of annual leave when the bargaining unit member's balance is at least seven and one-half (7:30) hours or more and such leave shall be transferred to the Bank.